ingonyama-zk/icicle/docs/docs/icicle/core.md

 #### MSM

-Used only in a [curve mode](#compiling-for-a-curve) to add MSM function into a build.
+Used only in [curve mode](#compiling-for-a-curve) to add MSM function.
 As MSM takes a lot of time to build, you can disable it with this option to reduce compilation time.

 Default: `ON`